Nielsbishere/core/docs/ogc.md

 ### Baking a Mesh

-Before a Mesh can be used, oirm_gen has to be ran.
-This converts files in "app/res/models" from fbx and obj to oiRM format.
+Before a Mesh can be used, oibaker has to be ran.
+This converts files in "app/res/models" from fbx and obj to oiRM format (as well as converting shader files to oiSH format).
 This format is created to be less limiting and faster; as well as allowing new modern features. oiRM also stores information about the layout, that can be used to create a MeshBuffer.

 The inputs of the meshes can be either Fbx or Obj, loading them runtime is **NOT** recommended; but it is possible (see _Reading external formats_).